orewaugusto/calculator/README.md

-# calculator
+# Calculator
-A calculator with basic arithmetic operations built using HTML, CSS and JavaScript.
+A calculator with basic arithmetic operations built using HTML, CSS and JavaScript, developed as my final project for the Foundations Course from [The Odin Project](https://www.theodinproject.com).
+Unusually, it was requested for this calculator to be designed to evaluate only one pair of numbers at a time, instead of solving entire expressions with multiple operands or parentheses.
+To handle full mathematical expressions, I could have implemented the Shunting-yard algorithm, as demonstrated in [this project](https://github.com/orewaugusto/expression-solver).